 The PMI coverage is reduced to 25% from 30% on both of these programs, essentially reducing that monthly payment slightly from traditional conforming programs.

 For Fannie Mae’s HomeReady program, Framework home ownership education is required prior to close for at least one borrower.
-A $75 fee does apply for this course which you can find HERE.
+You can register for this course HERE.

-Homebuyer counseling courses are also required under Freddie Mac’s Home Possible Program and most are free of charge.
-A few of which you can find through below links.
+Homebuyer counseling courses are also required under Freddie Mac’s Home Possible Program and free of charge.

 – FHA financing allows down payments as low as 3.5%.
 Gift funds allowed- see definition below.